Wickford Junction station: Bus operations and consolidation

 Wickford Junction's drop-off lane also serves as a busway, which RIPTA bus route 66 URI/Galilee briefly served before it was rerouted to a park-and-ride closer to Route 2.
 In January 2013, RIDOT began planning to sell the park-and-ride property and reroute the 66 and the new 65X Wakefield Express to Wickford Junction on all trips; however, the plan was held up by concerns about eliminating free parking in the lot in favor of the paid garage.
 In July 2015, the agency renewed plans to sell the park-and-ride lot for an estimated $1.9 million and reroute the buses, but similar concerns were voiced at a public meeting.
 A judge blocked RIDOT's sale plan in July 2017 over concerns that the family of the original property owners (from whom it was taken by eminent domain in the 1930s) may have had the right to buy back the property.

 In August 2015, RIDOT announced that it would be taking over operations and maintenance at Wickford Junction from a private contractor.
 The savings from the change—estimated at $340,000 annually—were to be used to increase frequencies on the 65X route.
 At the same time, RIDOT began a two-week, $372,500 project to allow bus operations to be shifted to the station, which involved constructing a bus depot next to the garage and a new access driveway from Route 102.

 Only several days of "preliminary work" were completed by August 31 when Coie's company, owner of the adjacent shopping plaza, filed a lawsuit against RIDOT.
 The suit alleged that the changes would reduce traffic to the shopping center and cause a safety issue.
 RIDOT answered the claim, saying that the 2009 land deal gave the agency exclusive rights to the transit facility land.
 The state settled the lawsuit with the company in November 2015 by agreeing to pay $750,000 by July 2016.
 Effective December 7, 2015, all 65X and 66 trips were rerouted to Wickford Junction, with the garage now open 24/7.
 The restrooms and waiting room had full hours beginning in January 2016.
+Renovations to the garage took place in 2026.